Go to Reviews.org US Edition

 But all those benefits aside, having to dedicate my iPhone for baby monitor duties is still an inconvenience I could do without.
 Having a standalone monitor means you can set it down in your periphery and only check it occasionally.
 Requiring an app adds more steps and makes checking up on your wee bub a more active responsibility.

 I don't need a standalone monitor, just a smarter solution, something like a web app that I can keep open in a Chrome tab throughout a typical workday.

 It's worth noting that a few features are exclusive to Cubo's subscription service, Cubo AI Premium.
 The 30-day storage of sleep analytics and moments (photos) and download clips are a paid feature.
 However, you get a year of Cubo AI Premium free when you first purchase the monitor without providing any credit card information, so there won't be any unexpected charges when your free year runs out.
 These features are also a luxury I could easily do without.
 If you do want to pay for Premium, a year's subscription will cost US$80.

 Is the Cubo AI Plus Smart Baby Monitor worth the price?

-But it’s a steep price to pay for that convenience and not everyone will need to pay that premium.
-Most of the other benefits, like 1080p day/night streaming, the in-built night light, and lullabies/white noise playback, are common among cheaper alternatives, it’s just rare you get everything in one package.
+That said, it's still a steep price to pay for that convenience and not everyone will need to pay that premium.
+Most of the other benefits, like 1080p day/night streaming, the in-built night light, and lullabies/white noise playback, are common among cheaper alternatives, it's just rare you get everything in one package.

 Then there are the features you don't get with the Cubo AI Plus that make the price a little eye-watering.
 Missing features like a standalone monitor or chargeable battery call the higher price into question.